Embedding Network Autoregression for time series analysis and causal peer effect inference: Real Data Example

 \section{Real Data Example}

 In this section, we will analyze two datasets.
 The first one is a finite-time dataset where the primary goal is to infer causal peer effects and effects of covariates, and the second one is a time series dataset where the goal is both accurate prediction and parameter estimation.
+For all datasets, we select $K$ using our IC based selection method with $p_{f,NT}(k)=\frac{k^2}{N+T}$, and $J_N=\sqrt{N}$.

-\textbf{Knecht dutch students delinquency and alcohol data:} The first dataset we analyze with this new method is the longitudinal Dutch students friendship network and delinquency study by Andrea Knecht \cite{knecht2008friendship,knecht2010friendship,he2019multiplicative}.
-The dataset is taken from the R package ``xergm.common".
-This longitudinal data consists of friendship networks along with responses relating to delinquency and alcohol consumption and some demographic covariates measured at four-time points on 26 students in one classroom.
-The measurements are taken 3 months apart during the first year of their secondary school.
+\textbf{Knecht dutch students delinquency and alcohol data:} The first dataset we analyze with this new method is the longitudinal Dutch students' friendship network and delinquency study by Andrea Knecht \cite{knecht2008friendship,knecht2010friendship,he2019multiplicative}.
+The dataset is taken from the R package ``xergm.common''.
+This longitudinal data consists of friendship networks along with responses related to delinquency and alcohol consumption and some demographic covariates measured at four time points on 26 students in one classroom.
+The measurements are taken 3 months apart during the first year of secondary school.
 The demographic information includes sex, age, religion and ethnicity.
 There are two response variables that we are interested in - alcohol consumption measured at waves 2,3,4 and delinquency, which is defined as a rounded average over four types of minor delinquency (stealing, vandalism, graffiti, and fighting) and measured at all 4 waves.
-We construct an average friendship network by taking average of the friendship networks in waves 1 and 2.
-For alcohol consumption, we fit the ENAR and NAR models using 2 time periods, waves 1 and 2, and then predict the responses for Wave 3.
-For the delinquency response, we fit two models, one using data from waves 1 and 2, and predict the response in wave 3, and the other using data from waves 1, 2 and 3, and predict the response in wave 4.
-In both cases, we also fit a linear regression model with only the demographic covariates and do not include the lagged own response and lagged peer effects, which we call the OLS model.
+We construct an average friendship network by taking the average of the friendship networks in waves 1 and 2.
+For alcohol consumption, we fit the ENAR and NAR models using 2 time periods, waves 2 and 3, and then predict the responses for Wave 4.
+For the delinquency response, we fit two models, one using data from waves 1 and 2, and predicting the response in wave 3, and the other using data from waves 1, 2, and 3, and predict the response in wave 4.
+Using our IC method, we select $K=4$ for delinquency as the response and $K=6$ for alcohol as the response.
+In both cases, we also fit a linear regression model with only the demographic covariates and do not include the lagged response and lagged peer effects, which we call the OLS model.